The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 #### `server/db/seed.js`

-1. `init.js` loads a separate `init.sql` file and executes it, but `seed.js` keeps all logic in JavaScript with no `.sql` file.
-Why can't the seed data follow the same pattern as the schema?
+1. `seed.js` handles both schema setup and data insertion in a single JavaScript file, rather than a `.sql` file like the seed files from lesson 4.
+Why does it need to be JavaScript?
+What does `seed.js` need to do that a `.sql` file cannot?
 2. The seed function uses `Promise.all()` to hash all three passwords at once instead of awaiting each `bcrypt.hash()` call in sequence.
 What does `Promise.all()` do differently?
 Why does this matter for a slow operation like bcrypt hashing?
-3. The seed function deletes from all three tables before inserting, in the order `bookmark_likes` → `bookmarks` → `users`.
+3. The seed function drops all three tables before recreating them, in the order `bookmark_likes` → `bookmarks` → `users`.
 Why does this specific order matter?
-What error would occur if you tried `DELETE FROM users` first?
+What error would occur if you tried to drop `users` first?
 4. Both `INSERT` queries use a `RETURNING` clause allowing us to capture the newly created data into variables.
 What problem would arise if you hardcoded IDs like `1`, `2`, `3` when inserting likes instead of using the data returned by the previous inserts?
+5. Both `bookmarks` and `bookmark_likes` reference `users` with `ON DELETE CASCADE`.
+What does `ON DELETE CASCADE` mean?
+What happens to a user's bookmarks and likes when their account is deleted?
+6. The `bookmark_likes` table has a `bookmark_likes_id SERIAL PRIMARY KEY` column and a separate `UNIQUE (user_id, bookmark_id)` constraint.
+What does the `UNIQUE` constraint enforce?
+Why does this table need both a surrogate primary key and a unique constraint on the pair of foreign keys?

 **<details><summary>Answers</summary>**

 1. The seed data includes passwords that must be hashed with `bcrypt` before being stored — plain-text passwords can never go into the database. `bcrypt.hash()` is a JavaScript function; there is no equivalent in SQL.
 A `.sql` file is just static text with no way to call external libraries.
 Any seed data that requires runtime computation must live in JavaScript.
 2. `Promise.all()` runs all three `bcrypt.hash()` calls concurrently — all three start at the same time and the code waits for all of them to finish together.
 Awaiting each call in sequence runs them one at a time.
 Since bcrypt is intentionally slow (~300ms per hash at 12 rounds), sequential hashing would take ~900ms total. `Promise.all()` cuts that to ~300ms regardless of how many passwords there are.
 3. `bookmark_likes` has a foreign key referencing `bookmarks`, and `bookmarks` has a foreign key referencing `users`.
-Deleting from `users` first would violate the foreign key constraint on `bookmarks` — Postgres won't allow deleting a user row that other rows still reference.
-You must delete dependent rows first, working from the most dependent table (`bookmark_likes`) back to the least (`users`).
+Dropping `users` first would violate the foreign key constraint — Postgres won't allow dropping a table that other tables still reference.
+You must drop dependent tables first, working from the most dependent (`bookmark_likes`) back to the least (`users`).
 4. After each `INSERT`, Postgres assigns auto-incremented IDs via `SERIAL`.
 The actual values depend on the sequence state — if the seed has been run before, the sequence has already advanced and `user_id` 1 may not exist. `RETURNING` captures the real IDs that Postgres just assigned so the likes insert references rows that are guaranteed to exist.
 Hardcoded IDs would silently produce wrong data or throw a foreign key violation on any run after the first.
+5. `ON DELETE CASCADE` means that when a row in the referenced table is deleted, all rows in this table that reference it are automatically deleted too.
+Deleting a user automatically deletes all of their bookmarks (via `bookmarks.user_id`) and all of their likes (via `bookmark_likes.user_id`).
+6. `UNIQUE (user_id, bookmark_id)` means the combination of `user_id` and `bookmark_id` must be unique across all rows — a user can only like a specific bookmark once.
+The `bookmark_likes_id SERIAL PRIMARY KEY` gives each row a stable, single-column identifier that is easier to reference and work with.
+The `UNIQUE` constraint enforces the business rule (no duplicate likes) separately from the primary key's job of uniquely identifying each row.

 </details>